-This is a harder problem, so don’t give up too quickly!
+This is a more challenging problem, so don’t give up too quickly!
+It’s completely doable if you follow the steps slowly and methodically.

 In triangle △ABC, AE is the angle bisector of ∠BAC (∠BAE≅∠CAE).
 G is the midpoint of side AB (AG=GB) and H is the midpoint of side AC (AH=HC).
 Also, FG=AH.
 FE is perpendicular to AE.
 Show that BD=DC.